ProjectBlackFalcon/BlackFalconCore/README.md

 Querying is going to be REST or GraphQL

 ### Swarm manager
-The swarm manager is responsible for managing the bots.
-It does all the descision making for the swarm but will offload computation heavy stuff to the Swarm nodes.
-It is also going to act as a load balancer / reverse proxy.
+The swarm manager is a cluster-wide scheduler, load balancer, and reverse proxy.
+Its role is to spawn swarm nodes, assign them new bots, route requests, and hold a cartography.

 ### Swarm node
-Each node is localized on a physical host and it's responsibility is to forward orders coming from the swarm manager to the appropriate bot.
-It may eventually offload the swarm manager of some processing (e.g. pathfinding).
+Each node is localized on a physical host and its responsibility is to spawn clients and forward orders coming from the swarm manager to the appropriate one.
 The common assets for all the bots are also loaded there at the host level.
-It means these are common for all the bot instances on this node, which greatly reduces the memory footprint, allowing us to run more bots on the same machine.
+It means these are common for all the bot instances (clients) on this node, which greatly reduces the memory footprint, allowing us to run more bots on the same machine.
+It also holds a local cartography.

-This is going to be as slim as possible, essentially only forwarding messages with the exception of when the order requires processing power.
+This is going to be as slim as possible, essentially only forwarding messages with.

 It exposes an API using JSON over websocket to provide a high level entry point to use the bots.